 When paramedics responded to his own emergency, he told them of the situation at the apartment.
 He explained the state of his brother’s health and immobility.
-With a bit of official gymnastics, and with the use of William’s key, they emergency personnel made arrangements for a welfare check to be performed at the apartment.
+With a few official gymnastics, and with the use of William’s key, the emergency personnel made arrangements for a welfare check to be performed at the apartment.

 William dreaded initiating this process for a number of reasons, including the overall state of the apartment.
 Although William tried his best to maintain the home he shared with his brother, he knew that the place was beyond what could fairly be called “disarray.”
 He feared for what would happen to his brother now that William himself would be restricted to the hospital, at least for a few days.